 This proposal presents the outcome of Work Stream 1 and was the focus of the CCWG-Accountability the first five months of work (from December 2014 until June 2015).
 The CCWG has designed its work so that it may be coordinated with the timeline of the IANA Stewardship Transition.
 This proposal will be presented to the ICANN Board of Directors for transmission to NTIA along with the ICG assembled transition proposal.

+Key items suggested:

+4 building blocks, one accountability framework

+A renewed IRP: - Independence, - Standing - Accessibliity - Binding nature of decisions (briefly touching on how this would work legally) - decisions not only on process but the merits of the case

+Bringing in the AoC : reviews become part of ICANN, including IANA Perf review

+Community mechanism : how it is formed, how the powers get triggered, the # of voters, the consequence of votes, etc.

+Board recall is ultimate power but there are steps in between

+Generic takeaways:

+These recommendations do not reflect CCWG consensus at this point.

+The CCWG process can be trusted: large, open, etc.

+Proposals are feasible, & can be implemented in time

+It is, in fact, simple!

+It addresses the needs of CWG

 1. Introduction and Background